andrewkshim/react-animatronics/docs/walkthrough.md

 ```

 Instead of declaring a single phase, we've now declared two.
 When you call
-`playAnimation`, the `"square"` controlled component will first animate
+`playAnimation`, the `"square"` controlled component will first animate its
-its `left`.
-That phase will complete in 500 milliseconds, after which the
-component will animate its `top`.

-To recap, the `animations` props is an array of objects where each object
-describes a single phase of your animation.
-The phases will occur in sequence,
-one after the other.
+`left`, and then its `top`.
+The phases occur in sequence, one after the other.

 That's it!
 Next up, animating multiple attributes simultaneously.

 ## <a name='simultaneous_attrs'></a> 04.
 Animating Attributes Simultaneously

-In all of the previous `animation` examples, we've only declared a single
+In the previous `animation` examples, we've only declared a single
 attribute in `from` and `to`, but you can declare multiple attributes:

 ```